-A growing array of world events impacts the future of planners.
+A growing array of world events impacts the future.
 For example:

 - The world has shifted from rural to urban: By the middle of 2009, the number of people living in urban areas surpassed the number living in rural areas.

-- Populations continue to grow and that growth is centered in cities: The world urban population is expected to increase 84 percent by 2050.
+- Populations continue to grow, and that growth is centered in cities: The world's urban population is expected to increase 84 percent by 2050.
 Such population growth strains cities’ energy supplies, clean water, food systems, and housing.

 - Climate change is happening.
 Glacial changes documented by major environmental organizations have marked the beginning of the modern climate era.
 How does this impact us?
 It has begun and will continue to yield extreme weather events with catastrophic local impacts: Hurricane Katrina and Sandy; the Polar Vortex; Japanese tsunamis, West Coast drought, and so on.